 Recenly a lot of malicious software hijacking computer access has emerged.
-This kind of malware installs links to itself into various startup lists on Windows, thus getting control on every reboot.
+It is usually called ransomware and installs links to itself into various startup lists on Windows, thus getting control on every reboot.
 It effectively locks users out of their own computers.
-Once the trojan has infiltrated a system, the moment the targeted user attempts to start-up the computer he/she is greeted with a dialogue providing instructions on how to perform the payment and unlock the computer.
+Once the ransomware has infiltrated a system, the moment the targeted user attempts to start-up the computer he/she is greeted with a dialogue providing instructions on how to perform the payment and unlock the computer.

 Malware of this kind usually spreads masqueraded as a video codec or some other useful software.